danielsaidi/website_danielsaidi/_posts/2018/2018-02-15-codable_magic.md

 ---
 title: Codable magic
 date:  2018-02-15 09:00:00 +0100
-tags:	ios swift codable
+tags:  ios swift
 ---

-It's been a long time coming, but I have eventually gotten around to replace all `NSCoding` objects in my Swift libraries with `Codable`.
+I have finally started replacing all `NSCoding` objects in my code with `Codable`.
 This post covers things that I've learned along the way.

 ## Disclaimer